TSinWonderland/Educational/README.md

 - Decision boundaries

 <b>Setup:</b>
-Run the following before using the code:
+Upload the "requirements.txt" file into your enviroment and run the following before using the code:

 pip install -r requirements.txt